 Imagine you've nurtured an aloe vera plant, watching it grow from a small sprout into a vibrant green presence in your home.
-It's not just a pretty succulent; it's a natural first-aid kit, ready to soothe burns and moisturize skin.
+Worth adding: it's not just a pretty succulent; it's a natural first-aid kit, ready to soothe burns and moisturize skin.
 But have you ever noticed dust settling on its leaves or wondered how to keep it looking its best?
 Just like any living thing, your aloe vera plant needs a little care to thrive, and that includes keeping it clean.

 Main Subheading: Why Cleaning Your Aloe Vera Plant Matters